lightfeed/extractor/README.md

 While this library provides a robust foundation for data extraction, you might want to consider [lightfeed.ai](https://lightfeed.ai) if you need:

-- **Persistent Searchable Databases**: Automatically store and manage extracted data in production-ready vector databases
+- **Persistent Searchable Databases**: Automatically store and manage extracted data in a production-ready vector database
 - **Scheduled Runs, Deduplication and Tracking**: Smart detection and handling of duplicate content across your sources, with automated change tracking
 - **Pagination and Multi-page Extraction**: Follow links to collect complete data from connected pages
 - **Real-time API and Integration**: Query your extracted data through robust API endpoints and integrations